kubeflow/website/content/en/docs/components/training/getting-started.md

 )
 ```

-## Getting Started with TensorFlow
+## Getting Started with TFJob

-Similar to PyTorch example, you can use the Python SDK to create your distributed TFJob.
-Run the
+Similar to PyTorchJob example, you can use the Python SDK to create your first distributed
-following script to create TFJob using pre-created Docker image:
+TensorFlow job.
+Run the following script to create TFJob with pre-created Docker image:
 `docker.io/kubeflow/tf-mnist-with-summaries:latest` that contains
 [distributed TensorFlow code](https://github.com/kubeflow/training-operator/tree/e6b4300f9dfebb5c2a3269641c828add367688ee/examples/tensorflow/mnist_with_summaries):